ldynia/workshop-github-fundamentals/docs/notes.md

 GitHub          2018    Acquisition $7.5 billion
 ```

 1970s Unix - AT&T Bell Labs research center [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson), [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), started development of Unix - [Multics](https://en.wikipedia.org/wiki/Multics)-like operating system.
-Unix is license as a proprietary software that means creator or publisher of a software reserves some rights to use, modify, share modifications, or share the software.
+Unix is licensed as proprietary software which means the creator or publisher of software reserves some rights to use, modify, share modifications, or share the software.

 1983 GNU ("GNU's Not Unix!")
-Project is created by [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) to create free a Unix-like operating system with source code that could be copied, modified, and redistributed (free/libre software).
+Project was created by [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman) to create free a Unix-like operating system with source code that could be copied, modified, and redistributed (free/libre software).
 The work was funded by donations from individuals and companies to the [Free Software Foundation](https://www.fsf.org/about).

 1987 GCC (GNU C Compiler/Compiler Collection ) 1.0 Released. - C compiler and collection of libraries.

 1989 [GPL](https://www.gnu.org/licenses/old-licenses/gpl-1.0.html) (GNU GPL or GNU General Public License) is released for use with programs released as part of the GNU project.
-Licence give you four Freedoms: Freedom to run a program for any purpose, Freedom to study the mechanics of the program and modify it, Freedom to redistribute copies, and Freedom to improve and change modified versions for public use.
+License gives you four Freedom to: run a program for any purpose, study the mechanics of the program and modify it, redistribute copies, and  improve and change modified versions for public use.

 1991 LINUX Kernel - [GPL2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) licenses (28.8 million lines of code)

 1998 Open Source -  [Open Source Initiative](https://opensource.org/) is founded by [Bruce Perens](https://en.wikipedia.org/wiki/Bruce_Perens) and [Eric Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond) to promote [open source movement](https://en.wikipedia.org/wiki/Open-source-software_movement).
 The term edged out "sourceware" and was coined by [Christine Peters](https://en.wikipedia.org/wiki/Christine_Peterson) to describe free software.

-2005 GIT - Being dissatisfied with Source Control Management (SCM) system of that time, and inspired by workflow of [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper) Linus Torvalds created GIT for purpose of development the Linux kernel.
+2005 GIT - Being dissatisfied with the Source Control Management (SCM) system of that time and inspired by the workflow of [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper) Linus Torvalds created GIT for the purpose of developing the Linux kernel.

 2008 GitHub - Known as Logical Awesome LLC GitHub is founded.

 [“Free software”](https://www.gnu.org/philosophy/free-sw.html) means software that respects users' freedom and community.
-Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.
+Roughly, it means that the users have the freedom to run, copy, distribute, study, change, and improve the software.
 Thus, “free software” is a matter of liberty, not price.
 To understand the concept, you should think of “free” as in “free speech,” not as in “free beer”.
 We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis.

 ## Licenses - Permissive vs Copyleft

 Permissive licenses allow you to copy, modify, recombine, and redistribute the work with minimal restrictions.
 Usually, only attribution is required.
-Copyleft provides the same permission as a permissive license, but requires you to release any derivative works you make under the same copyleft license.
+Copyleft provides the same permission as a permissive license but requires you to release any derivative works you make under the same copyleft license.

 | | Copyleft | Permissive |
 | - | --- | ----------- |